izivkov/gshock-api-esp32/README.md

-# ESP32 G-Shock Server & Display Interface
+# ESP32 G-Shock Time Server

-This project provides an **ESP32-based server and display interface** for Casio G-Shock watches.
-It enables BLE communication, configuration, notifications, reminders, alarms, and display management for supported G-Shock models.
+This project provides an **ESP32-based** time server for Casio G-Shock watches.
+The ESP32 is a tiny, low-cost microcontroller with built-in WiFi and Bluetooth.
+This server enables your G-Shock to connect and set its correct time.
+In addition, it displays some information about your watch.

 ***